 Am I eligible to see the Dietitian?
 How do I make an appointment?

 Nutrition consultations are available to all full-time Pitt students, as well as part-time students who have paid the Wellness Fee.
 Appointments are available by calling our front desk at (412) 383-1800.
-This service is presently conducted virtually and, in the future, will return to our location in the Wellness Center in Nordenberg Hall.
+This service is presently conducted virtually and, in person at the Wellness Center in Nordenberg Hall.

 First-time visits are scheduled for 40 minutes.
 Please check-in early to complete a brief questionnaire and consent prior to your appointment.
 Follow-up visits are scheduled for 20 minutes.

 Please make every effort to be on time.
 Virtual appointments require check-in prior to the scheduled appointment time.
 Whether virtual or in-person, if you are late, you will be unable to check-in for the appointment and will need to reschedule.

 Can the Registered Dietitian conduct group programming?

 Programs for groups such as residence halls, clubs and sororities/fraternities can be planned by submitting a Program Request Form or by contacting the Dietitian.

 I want to change my eating habits or lose weight.
 How do I start?

 That’s entirely dependent upon who you are as an individual.
 Each of us is unique; our needs are true to no one but ourselves.
 Take some time to shake the “one-size-fits-all” way of looking at eating and dieting.
 By taking into account your wholeness as a person who eats, moves, feels, sleeps, and socializes, you can identify and implement your optimal eating style.
 There’s a tremendous amount of information out there; however, much of it can be misleading or inappropriate.
 Consulting with a Registered Dietitian will provide you with personalized and relevant guidance.

 But I don’t think I’m eating right.
 What is normal eating?